The Executioner (1963 film)

-The Executioner (El verdugo) is a 1963 Spanish black comedy film directed by Luis García Berlanga.
+The Executioner (El verdugo) is a 1963 Spanish satirical dark comedy film directed by Luis García Berlanga.
 It was filmed in black and white, and is widely considered a classic of Spanish cinema.
 The film won several awards, both in Spain and internationally.

 Plot

 Amadeo, an executioner in Madrid, meets José Luis, a funeral parlour employee who is going to pick up the prisoner that Amadeo has just executed.
 José Luis cannot find a girlfriend, since all girls leave him when they find out that he works in a funeral parlour.
 Amadeo's daughter, Carmen, cannot find a boyfriend, because all the candidates leave when they find out that her father is an executioner.
 Carmen and José Luis get to know each other and start a relationship that they declare to Amadeo when Carmen becomes pregnant.

 Amadeo hopes that the government will give him a flat (given that he is a civil servant), but they refuse it because by the time they give it to him, he will be retired.
 He and his daughter trick José Luis into accepting the role of executioner to keep the housing, assuring him that he won't have to kill anybody.
 When an order arrives for an execution in Mallorca, José Luis is horrified and wants to resign, but this would mean losing the flat and returning the salary he has earned.
 Amadeo and Carmen tell him to wait until the final moment, since the prisoner is ill and will surely die before being executed.
 In the end, José Luis is dragged to the execution in despair, as if he were the convict instead of the executioner.